 Introduction to Spatial Tools - Case Study Example

 Tools under the Spatial category offer functionalities that could perform spatial data manipulation, processing and object editing.
 The spatial category includes tools like the Create Points tool, Distance tool, Find Nearest tool or Trade Area tool – just to name a few.
-In this post, we will be walking through how spatial data could be explored through four different Spatial Tools.
+In this post, we will be walking through how spatial data could be explored, to create enriched spatial analytics, through four different Spatial Tools.

 Let’s re-consider the scenario in further detail: